CrypticSignal/AV-converter/README.md

 ## Features (audio/video converter):
 - You can see the file upload progress as a percentage and also amount uploaded (MB) in realtime.
 - Upload completion time is shown in realtime.
 - Whilst the file is being converted, an alert shows how much of the file (HH:MM:SS) has been converted so far.
-The alert is updated twice every second.
+The alert is updated every second.

 ## Features (YouTube downloader):
 - Download the video.
 MP4 format is available.